-The Americas encompass the continents of North America and South America and comprise the New World.
+The Americas encompass the continents of North America and South America and comprises the so-called New World from a European colonial perspective.
 Humans first settled the Americas from Asia between 42,000 and 17,000 years ago.
 The voyages of Christopher Columbus from 1492 to 1502 resulted in permanent contact and influence from Europe.

-Following a long history of Revolution and Decolonization of the Americas, today almost all of the populations of the Americas resides in independent countries.
-The legacy of the colonization and settlement by Europeans is that the Americas share many common cultural traits, most notably Christianity and the use of Indo-European languages, primarily Spanish, English, Portuguese and French.
+Following a long history of Revolution and Decolonization of the Americas, today, the people of the Americas resides in independent countries.
+The legacy of the colonization and settlement by Europeans is that the Americas share many common cultural traits, most notably Christianity and the use of Indo-European languages, primarily Spanish, English, Portuguese, and French.

 - Demonym: American

 - North America is the 3rd largest continent in size and 4th largest in population.